 The counselling II

-May grace and peace of the Lord be multiplied unto you, dear readers of “Daily Word for Spiritual Edification”!We started discussing the principles of counselling and important qualities that every good counsellor needs and began looking at the life of Jethro.
+May grace and peace of the Lord be multiplied unto you, dear readers of “Daily Word for Spiritual Edification”!We started discussing the principles of counselling and important qualities that every good counsellor needs, and we began looking at the life of Jethro.
 When Jethro came to see his son-in-law, he saw that Moses as a leader was making some mistakes, so he decided to give him some advice.
 But before teaching and counselling he first listened to what Moses had to say.
 And we agreed that the first quality of a good counsellor is an ability to listen, not a desire to teach.
 If a person has not learned to listen he is not qualified to teach.
 Let’s look at the next passage of Scripture:

 «So Moses’ father-in-law said to him, „The thing that you do is not good.
 Both you and these people who are with you will surely wear yourselves out.
 For this thing is too much for you; you are not able to perform it by yourself» (Exodus, 18:17-18).